sxs-collaboration/spectre/docs/Tutorials/Visualization.md

 `make EXECUTABLE_NAME` where `EXECUTABLE_NAME` is the name of the executable as defined in the `CMakeLists.txt` file located in the same directory as the source file.
-For example, to compile the executable that evolves a scalar wave using a three-dimensional domain, one runs the command:
-`make EvolveScalarWavePlaneWave3D`, which then results in an executable of the same name in the `bin` directory of the user's build directory.
+For example, to compile the executable that evolves a scalar wave using a three-dimensional domain, navigate to `$SPECTRE_HOME/build/`, then one runs the command: `make EvolveScalarWavePlaneWave3D`, which then results in an executable of the same name in the `bin` directory of the user's build directory.

 ### Running an Evolution Executable